engindenizdogu/nerede-yesem/README.md

 - Main color scheme is defined in `base.css` using CSS variables
 - Component-specific styles are in their respective CSS files

+### Map Tiles

+- The map uses the [CartoDB VoyagerLabelsUnder](https://leaflet-extras.github.io/leaflet-providers/preview/) tile style for a minimal, modern look.
+- You can change the tile style in `src/js/map.js` if you want a different appearance.

+### Navigation Component

+- The navigation bar is managed as a reusable HTML component (`src/html/components/nav.html`) and loaded dynamically on each page.

 ## Browser Support

 - Chrome (latest)